rtrppl/orgrr/readme.md

 - Is this a subtle criticism directed at the org-roam approach?

 Not at all!
 The project was born out of admiration for the pioneering work done by Jethro Kuan and others.
 You should check out the real org-roam.

+- Why did you remove orgrr-extensions.el?

+orgrr is a personal project and only includes functions that I actually use.
+Since writing `orgrr-save-website`, which draws on `org-web-tools` and `pandoc`, I discovered that the results for many pages were less than optimal.
+I wrote a little package to transform websites into minimal orgmode documents.
+The results were promising and I now exclusively use [website2org](https://github.com/rtrppl/website2org).
+Maybe it works for you as well.

+`orgrr-show-findlike` also produced increasingly suboptimal results and took way longer than `orgrr-show-related-notes`.
+It was a fun experiment but not really all that useful.